AaronBarbosa12/MinitaurE_ROS/README.md

 ## Requirements
 ## Hardware
-* This SDK was written with the assumption that the Minitaur E uses a [SLAMETECH MAPPER M1M1 (Developer Edition)](https://www.slamtec.com/en/Lidar/Mapper) for autonomous navigation.
+* This package was written with the assumption that the Minitaur E uses a [SLAMETECH MAPPER M1M1 (Developer Edition)](https://www.slamtec.com/en/Lidar/Mapper) for autonomous navigation.

 ![Mapper Image](images/mapper.png)